 Norwich Airport is situated some 5km north of Norwich city centre.
 It operates a number of scheduled and charter flights and provides servicing for the offshore energy industries via helicopter flights.
 The airport terminal has capacity for 700,000 passengers per year.
-The airport is current consulting on a draft masterplan which envisages considerable growth in the coming years62.
+The airport is currently consulting on areviewing it's draft masterplan which envisages considerable growth in the coming years.